MicrosoftDocs/sdk-api/sdk-api-src/content/d2d1effects_2/ne-d2d1effects_2-d2d1_exposure_prop.md

 # D2D1_EXPOSURE_PROP enumeration

 ## -description

-Identifiers for properties of the <a href="https://msdn.microsoft.com/d384f539-5c19-53c7-e52b-bf833e221449">Exposure effect</a>.
+Identifiers for properties of the [Exposure effect](/windows/desktop/Direct2D/exposure-effect).

 ## -enum-fields

 ### -field D2D1_EXPOSURE_PROP_EXPOSURE_VALUE

 The D2D1_EXPOSURE_PROP_EXPOSURE_VALUE property is a float value that specifies how much to increase or decrease the exposure of the image.
 The allowed range is -2.0 to 2.0.
 The default value is 0.0 (no change).

 ### -field D2D1_EXPOSURE_PROP_FORCE_DWORD